elucian/bee/syntax/control.md

 ## begin

-Define local context for any block of code;
+Define local context for a block of code;

 ```
-begin
+begin:
    -- local context
   ...
 ready;
 ```

 **Note:**
 * local context is ending with _ready_ keyword;
-* begin is anonymous block of code;
+* after ready you must use ";" as block terminator;
+* after begin you can use ":" to suggest "define" block;

 ## with

 Define a qualifier suppresion block:

 ```
-with qualifier
+with qualifier:
    -- instead of qualifier.member()
-  apply member();
+  apply member()
 ready;
 ```

 Using alias for qualifier:

 ```
-with (short: long.qualifier)
+with short == long.qualifier:
    -- instead of long_qualifier.member()
-  apply short.member();
+  apply short.member()
 ready;
 ```

 Using 2 qualifiers for mapping assignment:

 ```
-with (target:target_qualifier, source:source_qualifier)
+with (target == target_qualifier, source == source_qualifier):
    -- copy value from source to target
-  alter target.member := source.member;
+  alter target.member := source.member
 ready;
 ```

+**Note:**
+* paranthesis are required if you enumerate more then one qualifier;
+* after with () you must use ":" to suggest beggining of block pathway.

 ## when